 He decided to develop a Cherokee writing system.
 It took him about 12 years to complete the syllabary (a set of written characters representing syllables which can serve the purpose of an alphabet).
 His syllabary had 86 symbols, each representing a sound in the language.

-When the syllabary was ready, he introduced it to the Cherokee but had to convince them it would be useful.
-The leaders of the Cherokee eventually did adopt Sequoyah’s writing system in 1821.
-As a result, the first Indian newspaper appeared shortly thereafter and the Bible was translated into Cherokee.
+When the syllabary was ready, he introduced it to the Cherokees but had to convince them it would be useful.
+The leaders of the Cherokees eventually did adopt Sequoyah’s writing system in 1821.
+As a result, the first Indian newspaper appeared shortly thereafter, and the Bible was translated into Cherokee.

 Sequoyah moved to Oklahoma in 1828 and passed away in 1843.